War Horse, National Theatre

 Tuesday 13th November 2018

 In the days after the widespread commemorations of the 100th anniversary of the end of the first world war, there’s a sense of cultural anti-climax.
-For the past four years, British theatre, as well as other arts, have been revisiting what was once called the Great War, and now it’s slowly slipping back into oblivion.
+For the past four years, British theatre, as well as other arts, have been revisiting what was once called the Great War, and now that conflict is slowly slipping back into oblivion.
 If there is a good argument for remembrance, and there is an equally good one for forgetting, what you can never forget is the War Horse experience.
 This mega-hit was originally staged by the National Theatre in 2007 and has subsequently not only been revived and remounted, being seen by more than seven million people worldwide, but has also been made into a film by Steven Spielberg in 2011.
 Now the show returns to the National, after a 10th-anniversary nationwide tour, and this is a good excuse to see it again.

 Opening just before Armistice Day, this version of the show retains all of its emotional force and its intoxicating theatrical flair.
 Telling the story of Albert, a Devonshire lad, who falls in love with Joey, a horse who is a mixture of stolid cart puller and speedy hunter, the play is an epic that takes off when the young horse is requisitioned by the army at the start of the first world war.
 During this murderous conflict, Joey is ridden in cavalry charges, captured by the German army, used to pull medical wagons, and is finally caught in barbed wire and wounded.
 In order to find his horse, Albert enlists in the army, even though he’s underage.
 So he also suffers the horrors of the war to end wars.
 Needless to say, the pair are happily reunited in the end.
 To audience cheers as well as tears.